 Long-term bicycle parking spaces provided to receive parking credit in accordance with Sec.
-27-12.50-B must:
+27-12.50-C must:

-- (1) be covered to provide protection from weather and secured to prevent access by unauthorized persons; - (2) consist of bike racks or lockers anchored so that they cannot be easily removed; - (3) be of solid construction, resistant to rust, corrosion, hammers, and saws; - (4) allow both the bicycle frame and the wheels to be locked with the bicycle in an upright position using a standard U-lock; - (5) be designed so as not to cause damage to the bicycle; - (6) facilitate easy locking without interference from or to adjacent bicycles; and - (7) have minimum dimensions of 2 feet in width by 6 feet in length, with a minimum overhead vertical clearance of 7 feet.
+- (1) be protected from weather and access by unauthorized persons; - (2) consist of bike racks or lockers anchored so that they cannot be easily removed;

+- (3) be of solid construction, resistant to rust, corrosion, hammers, and saws; - (4) allow both the bicycle frame and the wheels to be locked with the bicycle in an upright position using a standard U-lock; - (5) be designed so as not to cause damage to the bicycle; - (6) facilitate easy locking without interference from or to adjacent bicycles; and - (7) have minimum dimensions of 2 feet in width by 6 feet in length, with a minimum overhead vertical clearance of 7 feet.
 Bicycle lockers are exempt from overhead clearance requirements.